 Best Time to Visit Washington, D.C.

 You'll never get bored in Washington, D.C.
-From endless museums (most of which are free - yay!) to award-winning restaurants to iconic monuments, the nation's capital is a great entertainer.
-No wonder so many people - over 20 million to be exact - descend upon this political hot spot.
+From endless museums (most of which are free — yay!) to award-winning restaurants to iconic attractions, the nation's capital is a great entertainer.
+No wonder so many people — over 20 million to be exact — descend upon this political hot spot.
+The best time to visit Washington DC is during the spring or fall, so keep that in mind when you're planning your trip.

 To get the most out of your holiday, it's important to plan well.
 While Washington, D.C. is a fun place to visit in every season, nothing ruins a vacay faster than bad weather or hordes of tourists clamoring for the best view.

 That said, the city experiences a surge of visitors during these times (especially during the spring).
-So, you may want to choose another, more low-key time to visit if you're aiming for tranquility.
-The off-season presents better hotel deals and more availability, as well as shorter lines at the city's most popular attractions.
+So, you may want to choose another, more low-key time to visit if you're aiming for tranquility and shorter lines at Washington DC's best tourist attractions.
+The off-season presents better hotel deals and more availability, as well as shorter lines.

 Whether you're looking for an ideal climate, a great deal, or fantastic festivals, this list will help you decide the best time to visit Washington, D.C.